- Every student is entitled to a safe and orderly learning environment.

 The ELAC is composed of the principal, staff, and parents of English Language Learners who meet to review our instructional support of English Language Learner students.
 This committee is combined with the SSC.

 If you are interested in being a part of any of these organizations, please call the office at 949‐936‐6900.

 We ask that parents keep their Parent Portal accounts with contact information up to date at all times.
 This information provides us your contact information and other emergency contacts in the event of your child being sick, hurt or if there is an emergency.
 Students will ONLY be released by adults listed on as an emergency contact.

 pbis & discipline

-- We provide students with positive, immediate, and frequent reinforcement for showing STAR behavior.
+- We provide students with positive, immediate, and frequent feedback around the use of expected behavior.

-- We collect ongoing behavioral data to use for decision making & develop support for students with chronic problem behavior
+- We collect ongoing behavioral data to use for decision making & to develop support plans for stu-dents with chronic problem behaviors.

 If a minor discipline issue arises it will be handled by the classroom teacher.
 A minor discipline referral may be issued to the student.
-Depending on the incident a consequence will be applied and the teacher will contact the parent.
-If a major discipline issue arises, administration will conduct an investigation by interviewing any/all parties involved.
-Discipline and other means of correction/support will be determined on a case by case basis.
-Examples include: Issuance of Major Discipline Referral to be documented in Aeries, loss of privileges, time out, teacher to contact parents, administrator to contact parents, conference with administrator, before/after school detention, in‐ house suspension, formal suspension from school.
+Depending on the incident a consequence will be applied and the teacher will con-tact the parent.
+If a major discipline issue arises, administration will conduct an investigation by inter-viewing any/all parties involved.
+Discipline and other means of correction/support will be determined on a case-by-case basis.
+Examples include: loss of privileges, time out, parent contact, conference with administrator, in-house suspension, formal suspension from school.
 See Board Policies 5144, 5145.1, 5145.8 for more information about Conduct, Responsibility, & Bullying.

 school dress code